The Church's One Foundation: Background

 The words also served as inspiration for Rudyard Kipling's 1896 poem, Hymn Before Action, during his time in Africa.

-As part of a move to exclude a range of tradition hymns, "The Church's One Foundation" was due to be excluded from the fourth edition of the Church of Scotland's Church Hymnary.
+As part of a move to exclude a range of traditional hymns, "The Church's One Foundation" was due to be excluded from the fourth edition of the Church of Scotland's Church Hymnary.
 It was, however, retained after many objections were submitted to the church committee.

 Tune

 Lyrics

 The hymn originally had seven stanzas, of which the first runs: